occiware/MartServer/doc/server.md

 - mart_server_fatal.log (FATAL level)

+## Special features
+We have added the feature to save or load model for current user (using basic auth).

+There is special uri for that : /mart/save/ and /mart/load/

+To validate the model : /mart/validate/

 ## Issues
 Do not hesitate to create new issues if you find a bug or if you have suggestion to make it better.